 We expect parents to support their child's learning, and to work with the school.
 We aim to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour.

-If the school has employed behavioural sanctions to a child, parents should support the actions of the school.
+If the school has employed behavioural strategies around a child, we look to parents to actively support the school by reinforcing the key message of these strategies.